nethmiSenarathne/AI-Powered-Crop-Monitoring-and-Pythium-Prevention-in-Small-Scale-Hydroponic-Systems/README.md

 ### **4. Predictive Yield Analytics System**
 - **Description**:
   - Collects and analyzes historical data to predict crop yield using machine learning models.
   - Simulates scenarios to optimize nutrient levels and environmental conditions for maximum productivity.
+  - Data model will be enhanced to optimize the yield against growth parameters such as temperature and light (illumination).

 - **Novelty**:
-  - **Seasonal Trend Yield Optimizer**: Enhances yield predictions by aligning forecasts with seasonal patterns, refining accuracy annually.
+  - **Seasonal Trend Yield Optimizer**: IoT device will be developed to check the quality of plantations by monitoring colour and weight.
 ---

 ## **How This System Helps**